“I-do” at home! How to Plan an at-Home Wedding.

 Which space are you considering holding the cocktail hour in?
 Perhaps the receiving area in your house?

-Will you consider having a tent set-up at your backyard- this is s great idea regardless of the season.
+Will you consider having a tent set up in your backyard- this is a great idea regardless of the season.
+How about considering picnic-style entertaining so your guests can cozy up and set a very laid-back feel?

 You can use the entire space of your house for the wedding.
 You can arrange a wedding ceremony in your living area or rooftop, cocktail hours in the kitchen, reception in the backyard, and an after-party in the poolside area.